bokivaol/serenity-junit-jsonplaceholder/README.md

 # Serenity, JUnit and Gradle JSONPlaceholder API Test project

-This is the simplest possible build script setup for Serenity BDD using Java.

-This is a very minimal sample project using JUnit and Serenity BDD in Java.
-You can use this project as a quick starting point for your own projects.
+This is JSONPlaceholder API test project.
+For the test automation I used:
+- Serenity BDD 2.0.81
+- Java 11.0.5 LTS
+- JUnit 4.12
+- Gradle 5.3.1

 ## Get the code